Elgg/Elgg/docs/design/database.rst

 Table: metadata
 ~~~~~~~~~~~~~~~

-This table contains extra information attached to an entity.
+This table contains `Metadata`_, extra information attached to an entity.

 -  **id** A counter.
 -  **entity\_guid** The entity this is attached to.